BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ## Commitment to the Hash Algorithm

 For changes that are more sweeping, like supporting a different hash algorithm to produce the merkle tree digests, it would be necessary to use a different top-level CBOR tag to represent the envelope itself.
 Currently the envelope tag is #6.200, and the choice of digest algorithm in our reference implementation is SHA-256.
-If this version were officially released and a future version of Gordian Envelope was also released that supported BLAKE3, it will need to have a different tag.
+If this version were officially released and a future version of Gordian Envelope was also released that supported (for example) BLAKE3, it will need to have a different tag.
 However, a problem for interoperability of these two distinct formats then arises in the choice of whether a particular envelope is encoded assuming SHA-256 or BLAKE3.
 Whenever there is a choice about two or more ways to encode particular data, this violates the determinism requirement that Gordian Envelopes are designed to uphold.
 In other words, an envelope encoding certain information using SHA-256 will not, in general, be structurally identical to the same information encoded in an envelope using BLAKE3.
-For instance, they will both have different root hashes, and simply knowing which algorithm produced each one will not help you know whether they have equivalent content.
-Only two envelope cases actually encode their digest in the binary stream: ELIDED and ENCRYPTED.
-If an envelope doesn't use either of these cases, then you could choose to decode the envelope with either algorithm, but if it does use either of these cases then the envelope will still decode, but attempting to decrypt or unelide its contents will result in mismatched digests.
+For instance, they will both have different root digests, and simply knowing which algorithm produced each one will not help you know whether they have equivalent content.
+Three envelope cases actually encode their digest in the binary stream: ELIDED, COMPRESSED, and ENCRYPTED.
+If an envelope doesn't any of these cases, then you could choose to decode the envelope with either algorithm, but if it does use either of these cases then the envelope will still decode, but attempting to decrypt or unelide its contents will result in mismatched digests.
 This is why the envelope itself needs to declare the hashing algorithm used using its top-level CBOR tag, and why the choice of which hash algorithm to commit to should be carefully considered.

 # Security Considerations